-The Palouse Conservation District’s mission is to actively assist current and future generations of land managers (rural and urban) in implementing conservation practices by providing educational, technical, and financial assistance.
+The Palouse Conservation District’s (PCD) mission is to actively assist current and future generations of land managers (rural and urban) in implementing conservation practices by providing educational, technical, and financial assistance.
 The District works through voluntary, incentive-based programs to assist residents, landowners and agricultural operators with the conservation of natural resources throughout the District.

 3) To educate and raise community awareness on the importance of riparian buffers and the impacts of non-point source pollution within our local watersheds.

-Apply through the AmeriCorps portal: https://my.americorps.gov/mp/listing/viewListing.do?id=77792&fromSearch=true
+Applications must be submitted through the AmeriCorps portal: https://my.americorps.gov/mp/listing/viewListing.do?id=77792

 3 positions available with PCD.
 Applications will be accepted until positions are filled.